Research

 Collaborators: Enze Zhang, Sophie Goliber, Taryn Black, and Daniel Trugman

 This project made use of hand-picked glacier termini collected, cleaned, and homogenized from across the glaciology research community to train a machine learning model to pick the most complete glacier terminus record for Greenland.
-These data are used in a range of projects including examining terminus standstill bed topography and changes in terminus morphology over time to reveal calving processes.

-Current Projects:
+Related Projects:

 Submersibles in the icy deep - Exploring sediment-ice sheet interactions (funded by the W.M.
 Keck Foundation and the National Science Foundation)